 C.K. served in the U.S. Marines as an Assault Team Leader, Explosive Breacher and Close Quarters Battle Instructor.
 With a transition to law enforcement, he thrived as a Homicide Detective in one of America’s most violent metropolitan areas.
 After follow-on assignments as a S.W.A.T. sniper and Vice Unit Commander, he joined the Global War on Terrorism as a Contractor, working in Iraq and Jordan from 2004-2016.
 From working hundreds of murder cases to surviving deadly encounters, both in the US and abroad, he has accumulated a treasure chest of valuable lessons and experiences.
 C.K. continues to work in the movie industry as a technical advisor and consultant.
-His passion for writing and storytelling has resulted in the completion of his first thriller novel.
+His passion for writing and storytelling has resulted in the completion of two thriller novels.

 Tending a Garden amidst Chaos and Danger